vibewell25/vibewell/docs/docs/guides/integrating-analytics.md

 ## Conclusion

-Following these guidelines ensures that analytics data is consistently collected and formatted across the Vibewell platform.
+Following these guidelines ensures that analytics data is consistently collected and formatted across the VibeWell platform.
 This consistency makes it easier to analyze data, identify patterns, and make data-driven decisions to improve the application.